 Several roads will take you out of this small valley and back to the Susukigawa and town.
-Stick close to the foot of the mountain and you will, before you make it to the river, come upon one more white painted pylon.
+If you aren’t quite satisfied, or want to end on an adventurous note, keep walking along the foot of the mountain ridge and you will, with a bit of luck, come upon one more white painted pylon.
 This one marks the spot where one more gate once stood, this one to a temple called Jigenji.

 Kotakuji was built under the spiritual guidance of Jigenji Temple in Fukui Prefecture.
 Here, another temple with the same name was constructed.
 At this spot along the road was where the Nio-mon Gate stood, presumably somewhat sizable as it would have had to accommodate statues of the twin Nio deities, protectors of Buddha seen in front of temples all over Japan.

 The gate, the main temple, and all the other buildings associated with Jigenji are, like the Pre-dawn Gate, no more.

 Still, there is plenty of Hayashi history still standing.
 Enough, perhaps, to spur the imagination and see this place not as it is now, but as it once was.